 I am a former preschool teacher with an education in Early Childhood Development and now homeschool my preschool-aged children.
-Here is a list of toys I purchase for my children and for anyone in my life who has a baby or young child.
+Here are the toys I purchase for my children and for anyone in my life who has a baby or a young child.

 1 to 2 years

 Simple and fun, this colorful puzzle is a full sensory experience.
 Each pet features a different soft fabric while the mirror in the middle is perfect for peek-a-boo!